intrinsically/reslang-original/docs/sections.md

                 A A::B
         }

-produces a more streamlined view:
+This produces a more streamlined view.

 ![Diagram](sections.png)

+You can use sections to basically structure the resource presentation any way you want.

 Note that you can have as many sections as you want, but each resource must be included in only 1 section.
 Also note that if a resource is not included in any section definition, Reslang will give it its own toplevel tag, as per the default.

+p.s. sections are basically equivalent to custom OpenAPI tags...